 Potable Aqua’s Iodine tablets are used by military and emergency aid organizations worldwide because they purify water cheaply and easily.
 Even if you have a primary water filtration or purification system already, a bottle or two of these is cheap insurance in the backcountry or in case of emergency.

-Things to Consider When Choosing Water Purifiers and Filters for the Outdoors
+What to Consider When Choosing A Water Purifier

 When shopping for the best water purifier and filter, there are many factors to consider, from the water source you are drawing from and the pathogens you need to protect against.
 Think about the following before you make a purchase: